Antibiotics are wonderful but narrowly specific tools in the fight against disease.

 Meanwhile, the remaining bacteria are multiplying.
 At each “round” (that is, a dose of antibiotics) the antibiotics strike another blow against the bacteria, ideally gaining a bit more ground each time.

-Can I stop antibiotics when my pet feels better or his or her clinical signs have improved?
+Can I stop antibiotics when my dog feels better or his or her clinical signs have improved?

 No!
 The goal of the antibiotic is to bring the bacterial numbers low enough that the immune system can finish them off.
 Your veterinarian will have given you the number of doses that typically reach this goal.

-If antibiotics are stopped before bacterial numbers are low enough for the immune system to finish off, only the bacteria that have “outsmarted” both the antibiotic and the immune system so far will be left to multiply, perhaps causing the next generation of bacteria to be stronger and “meaner” than ever.
-This contributes to antibiotic resistance and is unsafe for your pet.
+Discontinuing antibiotic treatment before bacterial numbers are low enough for the immune system to finish off, only the bacteria that have “outsmarted” both the antibiotic and the immune system so far will be left to multiply.
+This can lead to the next generation of bacteria to be stronger and “meaner” than ever.
+This contributes to antibiotic resistance and is unsafe for your dog.

 Are You Listening, Me?